Ionel Gane: Coaching career

 In July 2009, he started working as assistant coach for FC Brașov.
 He was also an interim coach for FC Universitatea Craiova, during which time the club played a match against FC Dinamo Bucharest.

 In September 2013, he became head coach of newly promoted in Liga I Corona Brașov.

 He became manager of Petrolul Ploiești in March 2016, and CSM Râmnicu Vâlcea in June 2016, leaving that position in December 2016.

 In February 2017, he was appointed assistant coach of Dinamo București under Cosmin Contra.
 In September 2017 he took up a similar role with the Romania national team.

 In August 2020, he returned to Dinamo, again as assistant coach under Contra.
 In December 2020 he became head coach after Contra's departure from the club.
 He resigned on 15 March 2021, after a series of seven games without a win in Liga I.

-Trivia
+In March 2026 he was temporary coach of the Romanian national team, following illness to Mircea Lucescu.

+Personal life

-His name is Tersinio because his father was a fan of Brazil's 1970 World Cup-winning team and his favourite player from that team was Jairzinho, but he wrote the name by the way he used to pronounce it: Jersinio, that is why Ionel's nickname is Jerry.
-Later when Ionel was 14 years old and had to get an identity card, the people who made the card misspelled the name putting the letter "t" instead of "j", thus resulting Tersinio.
+Gane's middle name is 'Tersinio' because his father was a fan of Brazil's 1970 World Cup-winning team and his favourite player from that team was Jairzinho, but he wrote the name by the way he used to pronounce it: Jersinio, that is why Ionel's nickname is Jerry.
+Later, when Ionel was 14 years old and had to get an identity card, the people who made the card misspelled the name putting the letter "t" instead of "j", thus resulting Tersinio.